catafest/fasm_editor/README.md

 # Name: fasm_editor
 FASM Editor for fasm programming language in Linux O.S.

+# Updates and changes
+- 16 novemver 2024 - no update : lack of time resource, I tested local with changes for running NET 9.0 and works.

 # Intro:
 Today, October 2, 2020, I launched this simple project for FASM language users who use the Linux operating system.
 It doesn't have a high priority for me and I will try to improve it when I can.
 Anyone who wants to improve this project or support it is welcome.

 # Objectives: